Frank Gray: Management career

 During his second spell at Leeds, Gray coached Collingham Under 16s.
 After his second stint at Leeds, he helped Sunderland gain promotion from Division Three, then helped Darlington into the Football League as assistant to Brian Little in the 1990s and took Farnborough Town to the Nationwide Conference South play-offs in 2005–06.
 He moved to Grays Athletic with assistant Gerry Murphy to replace Mark Stimson, but his stay was short.
 He was brought to Woking by football technical director Colin Lippiatt in May 2007 with the aim of taking the club into the Football League.

 Gray was appointed manager at Woking on 3 May 2007 on a two-year deal, replacing Glenn Cockerill.
 He departed by mutual consent on 8 April 2008.

 He was appointed manager of Basingstoke Town in the Conference South, but he left the club through mutual consent, and was succeeded by academy manager Jason Bristow on a temporary contract until the end of the season.

 Gray was appointed on 31 May 2012 as manager at Evostik Premier Division South club side Bashley.
 On 19 June 2013 Gray and his sideman Murphy stepped down and were replaced by former Bashley players Paul Gazzard and Stewart Kearn.

 Post-management career

 Gray lives in Australia where he works as a pundit for Fox Sports Australia's Premier League coverage.
 In 2016, Gray worked in an advisory capacity for Manly United where he oversaw the Manly United junior programme and worked with women's teams across all grades.

 Family football links

 His son Andy Gray, a striker, came through the ranks at Leeds and later played for Nottingham Forest, Bury, Preston, Oldham Athletic, Bradford City, Sheffield United, Sunderland, Burnley, Charlton Athletic and Barnsley.
 He also won two full international caps for Scotland.

-His nephew Stuart has represented Celtic and Reading as a full-back.
+His nephew Stuart represented Celtic and Reading as a full-back.

-His grandson, Archie Gray, son of Andy, is a young professional at Leeds.
+His grandsons, Archie Gray and Harry Gray are also professional footballers.